procrastinate-org/procrastinate/docs/howto.rst

 Test your code that uses cabbage
 --------------------------------

-Cabbage defines an `InMemoryJobStore` that will speed-up your tests and allow you to have tasks run in a controlled way.
+Cabbage defines an `InMemoryJobStore` that will speed-up your tests, remove dependency to Postgres and allow you to have tasks run in a controlled way.

 To use it, you can do::

-    if running_tests:
-        store_path = "cabbage.testing.InMemoryJobStore"
-    else:
-        store_path = "cabbage.postgres.PostgresJobStore"

-    app = cabbage.App(
+    app = cabbage.App(in_memory=running_tests)
-        store_class = store.load_store_from_path(store_class)
-    )

     # Run the jobs:
     cabbage.Worker(app).process_jobs()